sho0120/arai_workshop_2022/README.md

 ![13_2](https://user-images.githubusercontent.com/52741042/177873284-a5095fb4-3aff-4e80-a699-391bd2d09f91.PNG)

-- You can deploy your project by running
+- You can deploy your project by running these commands
   - If succeeded, you can see your app in the 'Hosting URL'

 ```